 Hahn next argued that the trial court improperly “allowed” State Farm to withhold thousands of pages of its claim file until the day before trial.
-Hahn’s counsel requested the updated claim file several weeks before trial, but State Farm did not provide until the afternoon before the first day of trial.
-The trial court did not impose any discovery sanctions because Hahn did not raise the issue “in an appropriate motion for trial,” and the Court of Appeals held that the trial court did not abuse its discretion by not imposing a sanction because (1) Plaintiff failed to file an appropriate motion before trial and (2) because Plaintiff failed to demonstrate how she was demonstrated by State Farm’s delay.
+Hahn’s counsel requested the updated claim file several weeks before trial, but State Farm did not provide it until the afternoon before the first day of trial.
+The trial court did not impose any discovery sanctions because Hahn did not raise the issue “in an appropriate motion for trial.”
+The Court of Appeals held that the trial court did not abuse its discretion by not imposing a sanction because (1) Plaintiff failed to file an appropriate motion before trial and (2) because Plaintiff failed to demonstrate how she was prejudiced by State Farm’s delay.
 Specifically, the Court stated:

-Hahn next argued that the trial court erred in granting State Farm’s motion to preclude Hahn from introducing evidence of expenses she had incurred but had assigned to one of her treatment providers.
-The Court of Appeals held that Hahn surrendered her right to pursue the assigned claims at trial, and the trial court therefore did not err in ordering that she be precluded from presenting evidence of those expenses.
+Hahn next argued that the trial court erred in granting State Farm’s motion to preclude her from introducing evidence of charges she had incurred but assigned to her providers.
+The Court of Appeals held that Hahn surrendered her right to pursue the assigned claims at trial, and that the trial court did not err, therefore, in ordering that she be precluded from presenting evidence of those expenses at trial.
 Specifically, the Court stated: